DeepakRaya/DeepakRaya.github.io/README.md

-## Welcome to My protfolio and github page
+## Welcome to My Website and Online Protfolio
+.

+.

+**

-Leverages code from Sam Finlayson github page and jemdoc markup complied to html; and jemdoc official css codes
+Leverages a mixture of code from Sam Finlayson's github.io repository and jemdoc light markup complied to html;